-3.5.3Criteria
+3.5.3 Criteria

 Criteria field is used to determine if an item matches rules for inclusion.
 This is a STRING field whose syntax is the same as a jKQL filter condition.
-Current use of this field is in Sets, where Criteria field is used to determine what item(s) belong to the set.
+One such use of this field is in Sets, where Criteria field is used to determine what item(s) belong to the set.

-'''

 criteria: bool_expr

-'''